phlowdotdev/phlow/site/docs/remote-projects.md

 title: Running Remote Projects
 ---

 Phlow supports running remote projects directly from URLs or Git repositories.
-You can pass a `.git`, `.zip`, or `.tar.gz` source — Phlow will automatically download, extract (if needed), and execute the flow from a `main.yaml`.
+You can pass a `.git`, `.zip`, or `.tar.gz` source — Phlow will automatically download, extract (if needed), and execute the flow from a `main.phlow`.

 ```bash
 # Git via SSH